GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 1. Incubate samples for 5 minutes in the cold rack
 2. Add 100uL chloroform and gently invert each sample until thoroughly mixed (bubblegum pink color)
 3. Incubate samples for 2 minutes in the cold rack
-4. Centrifuge samples at 12,000g for 15 minutes at 4ºC (Program 4)
+4. Centrifuge samples at 12,000g for 15 minutes at 4ºC
 	- The mixture will separate into a lower red phenol-chloroform organic phase, a milky interphase, and a colorless upper aqueous phase (~50% of the total volume)
 5. While spinning, finish ==cleaning the probes==:
 	- Set some kimwipes out in the hood and UV sterilize them